"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Methods

 We recruit seven participants via a pre-interview survey at the Citizen Lab Summer Institute~\cite{clsi-2019} that has global attendees who are passionate about technologies aiding Internet freedom, security, and user rights.
 Prior to the start of each interview, we obtain explicit consent for participation and permission to audio record it using an IRB-approved consent form.
 Participants are also given the chance to ask any questions before the interview begins and are allowed to stop at any point.
 After completion of the interviews, the first author transcribed all the recordings.
 Overall, the interviews lasted 15-20 minutes not including setup and conclusion.

 \paragraph{\textbf{Developing the Large-Scale Survey Instrument.}} After completing the interviews, we use an inductive open-coding method for analysis.
 Two members independently coded all the transcripts, and held a meeting to resolve any disagreements and create a codebook.
-The research team then met to collaboratively go through the codebook and identify emerging themes~\cite{braun2006using} and hence, we do not present inter-rater reliability~\cite{mcdonald2019reliability,miles2014qualitative} for this case.
-We augment these with the knowledge extracted by our team members attending several Internet freedom community gatherings organized around VPNs and VPN use including the IFF VPN Village~\cite{iffvv-2020}.
-Finally, we combine our work to extract all common themes and arrive at six, which are shown in Table~\ref{tab:codes-themes}.
+The research team then met to collaboratively go through the codebook and identify emerging themes~\cite{braun2006using} and hence, we do not present inter-rater reliability for this case~\cite{mcdonald2019reliability,miles2014qualitative}.
+We augment these with the knowledge extracted from attending several Internet freedom community gatherings organized around VPNs and VPN use including the IFF VPN Village~\cite{iffvv-2020}.
+Finally, we combine our work to arrive at six common themes, shown in Table~\ref{tab:codes-themes}.

 Using these themes, we devise an initial survey instrument to study VPN users.
 The instrument contains questions aimed at understanding users' motivations, needs, and considerations when it comes to VPN services, and discerning their threat models, perceptions of VPNs, and understanding of how VPNs work.
 During the design phase, we also create a consent form and obtain IRB approval.
 Our survey questions only collect the information we need and do not involve the collection of any personally identifiable information.